linuxkit/virtsock/README.md

 - `pkg/hvsock`: Go binding for Hyper-V sockets
 - `pkg/vsock`: Go binding for virtio VSOCK
-- `examples`: Sample Go code and stress test
+- `cmd/virtsock_stress`: A stress test program for virtsock
+- `cmd/vsudd`: A unix domain socket to virtsock proxy (used in Docker for Mac/Windows)
 - `scripts`: Miscellaneous scripts
 - `c`: Sample C code (including benchmarks and stress tests)
 - `data`: Data from benchmarks